melindahiggins2000/web2/about/index.md

 ## Blog

-My initial blog located at <a href="http://melindahiggins2000.github.io/blog/"> Github Blog </a>
+My initial blog was located at <a href="http://melindahiggins2000.github.io/blog/"> Github Blog </a>

 ## Trifecta